-When you have been in the pardons Canada and waiver industry for as long as we have, you come across many bad actors who don’t operate in good faith.
+When you have been in the pardon services and waiver industry for as long as we have, you come across many bad actors who don’t operate in good faith.
 By this, we mean companies that take advantage of vulnerable people looking to put their criminal past behind them for good.

 So often we have people come to us with frustrating stories about how they went to a company that promised the moon only to receive very little – or nothing – in return from that company.

 The truly distressing thing is that this happens on a regular basis.
-There are many companies out there that profess to be the most reliable pardons Canada and US entry waiver service.
+There are many companies out there that profess to be the most reliable US entry waiver and pardon services.
 The truth of the matter is that some of these companies are woefully under-qualified to give people with convictions on their record the high level of service they require.

 One such company that makes promises they continuously fail to deliver on is the National Pardon Centre.
 One of the service pillars of this company is Fingerprinting, and time and time again, they come up short of their mandate.